-The Call is similar to films like Buried and Phone Booth, in that the primary protagonist is stuck in a confined space, reciting lines into a phone.
+It may not be obvious from the synopsis but The Call is similar to films like Buried and Phone Booth, in that the primary protagonist is stuck in a confined space, reciting lines into a phone.
 While The Call never achieves the level of greatness that Buried did, it’s not a bad film either.
 It’s entertaining; it wastes very little time laying the groundwork, and once the groundwork is laid, it kicks in to high gear and keeps going.

 As far as the performances go, most of them aren’t bad.
 Halle Berry turns in a passable performance but the true star of the film is Abigail Breslin (Signs) as Casey.
 She spends the majority of the film on the phone, in the trunk of a car and is still able to carry the feature.
 It’s not easy to have the success or failure of a film riding on your shoulders and to have very little interaction with any other cast members makes it even more of a challenge.
 Breslin pulls it off pretty well, though.
 Ella Rae Peck comes on a little too strong as Casey’s friend Autumn.
 Her bad girl routine is a little too forced and makes her character appear very artificial.
 Fortunately, she’s only in the film for a short time and once she’s served her purpose, she doesn’t pop up again.
 Roma Mafia (Nip/Tuck) is particularly good in her supporting role as Jordan’s supervisor at the 911-call center.